 “I felt good and enjoyed teaching house to house until the Lord said to me, ‘That is not what I told you to do.'”

 Ingrid tried to reason with God.
 The subsequent conversation went something like this:

 “But God, I’m telling people about your faithfulness.”

 “You are not telling people the message I gave you.
 You were meant to be a teacher but you are forgetting about the women who are hurting.”

 “Sometimes women who are hurting are at the house meetings.”

 “Yes, but you didn’t write it plainly.”

-Ingrid realized that she needed to fulfill God’s mandate in the way he chose.
-She had talked to several ministers about her dilemma when she saw an advertisement about a women’s conference in the newspaper.
+Ingrid realized she needed to fulfill God’s mandate in the way he chose.
+She had talked to several ministers about her dilemma when she saw an advertisement for a women’s conference in the newspaper.
 Ingrid was attracted to the article and the name of the woman sponsoring the event.